Obarun/66/doc/66-frontend.md

     Applies to both root-owned services and non-root services.

-    The bounding set must contain at least `CAP_SETPCAT` capability and each listed capability.
+    The bounding set must contain at least `CAP_SETPCAP` capability and each listed capability.
 If not, it is skipped, and a warning is logged.
-If `CAP_SETPCAT` is not in bounding set, the process die.
+If `CAP_SETPCAP` is not in bounding set, the process dies.

     For root-owned services, if `CapsBound` is not set, the service checks the system’s current set of allowed permissions to decide which capabilities can be used.
 If `CapsBound` is set, only the capabilities listed in `CapsBound` are considered.
 For example, if `CapsBound = (CAP_SYS_NICE)` and `CapsAmbient = (CAP_DAC_OVERRIDE)`, the `CAP_DAC_OVERRIDE` capability will be skipped because it is not in the `CapsBound` list, and a warning will be logged.